gitnassima20/gen-ai-bootcamp-2025/writing-practice/technical-specs.md

 - Use an LLM to produce literal translation of the transcription.
 - Use another LLM to grade.
 - Return the result to the frontend app.

+## Enhancements to add later

+- [] Let the user select the group to train on.